 If a User can demonstrate that the generation plant type of a Power Station has changed, consideration will be given to the use of relevant generic ALF information in the calculation of their charges until sufficient specific data is available.

-For new and emerging generation plant types, where insufficient data is available to allow a generic ALF to be developed, The Company will use the best information available e.g. from manufactuers and data from use of similar technologies outside GB.
+For new and emerging generation plant types, where insufficient data is available to allow a generic ALF to be developed, The Company will use the best information available e.g. from manufacturers and data from use of similar technologies outside GB.
 The factor will be agreed with the relevant Generator.
 In the event of a disagreement the standard provisions for dispute in the CUSC will apply.

 TNUoS Embedded Export Tariff